5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

  ----| -------- |
 `AAPL,ig-platform-id` |Platform identifier of the iGPU you are using/spoofing.
 `AAPL,snb-platform-id`|Same as above but for Sandy Bridge CPUs ONLY.
-`device-id` | Device identifier of the GPU you are spoofing.
-Only required if the iGPU model on the used CPU is not natively supported by macOS.
+`device-id` | Device identifier.
+Only required if the device-id of your CPU is not *natively* supported by macOS.
+If this is the case, you must add a supported device-id (needs to be converted to Little Endian) of the CPU which is the closest match to yours so that macOS cann assign a driver to it.
+Refer to the [**Intel HD FAQ**](https://github.com/acidanthera/WhateverGreen/blob/master/Manual/FAQ.IntelHD.en.md) for details.
 `framebuffer-patch-enable` | Switch to enable framebuffer patching.
 Required when setting properties like `fbmem`, `stolenmem` or `unifiedmem`.
 `framebuffer-fbmem` | Patches framebuffer memory.
 Required if you cannot set DVMT to 64 MB in the BIOS. ⚠️ Don't use if the DVMT option is available in the BIOS.
 `framebuffer-stolenmem` | Patches framebuffer stolen memory.
 Required if you cannot adjust DVMT to 64MB in the BIOS. ⚠️ Don't use if the DVMT option is available in the BIOS.